pdffiller/qless-php/README.md

 /** @var \Qless\Client $client */
 $client->config->set('sync-enabled', true);
 ```
-Now you all job will be process without worker, synchronously.
+Now you all job will be process without a worker, synchronously.

 **Note**: Use it feature for testing your job in development environment.